malashevskyi/get-image-data-tool/README.md

 ![Screenshot](assets/screenshot.jpg)

 ## Why
+I made two examples with the same image - 6312 particles:
+- [link](https://get-image-data.web.app/examples/context.getImageData/) (48 FPS on my computer) with context.getImageData
+- [link](https://get-image-data.web.app/examples/imageDataTool/) (60 FPS on my computer) without context.getImageData, it is just an image array with coordinates which I obtained with this tool.

 When I use `context.getImageData()` Sometimes FPS sags even if I want to get `1px`.
-More problem if I need to get data from several images, or I use several canvases or use routing.
+More problem if I need to get data from several images, or I use several canvases or use routing.<br>
 As far as I understood it very much depends on how much RAM you have.
 I was very surprised that the situation changed a lot when I added another 8gb of memory (before was 16gb) Then I tested a small image (44 particles) on my old very weak laptop with 4gb of memory:
-- 38-40 FPS with context.getImageData();
+- 38-40 FPS with context.getImageData(); (44 particles)
-- 60 FPS just array with coordinates;
+- 60 FPS just array with coordinates; (44 particles)
 ## RGBA Controls examples
 |<img width=250/>Example        |<img width=750/> Solution             |
 | -------------- |-----------------------------------------------------|